 Be Kind To Yourself

 Finally, the most important thing is to be kind to yourself as you learn how to pace yourself.
 We will make mistakes.
 We will overdo it at times.
 How we talk to ourselves about those mistakes makes all the difference in how we feel.
 Treat yourself like you treat a loved one, and this healing process will go much smoother and you will be happier.

 If you’ve found something that helps you pace yourself that I haven’t mentioned, I’d love to hear about it below in the comments.

 If you would like to receive this goodness in your inbox, please fill out the sign-up form below.
-My subscribers get access to Freebies as they are available.
-The most recent Freebie is an infographic about stress relievers.
-Sometimes we all need a little reminder of how to cope with stress when we’re in the middle of a stressful period.
+My subscribers get access to my Subscriber-only Resource Library.
 Till next week, Kathy